This notice explains the personal data we collect to manage our business and our relationships with customers, visitors and event attendees.

 Information we collect from you: We collect personal information directly from our customers and their users in connection with the provision of VMware Services.
 Depending on the context, such information may include:

 Further details of the personal information we collect directly from you and our customers and how we process it is covered in our main Privacy Notice.
 Such information may be combined with information we automatically collect in connection with the provision of the Services and used for the purposes set forth in this Notice.

 Information we collect via the Services: In connection with the provision of the Services, VMware collects information from VMware’s software or systems hosting the Services, and from the customer systems, applications and devices that are used to access the Services.
 Such information is used to facilitate the delivery of the Services to its customers, including managing and monitoring the infrastructure, and providing support (“Services Operations Data”), and for VMware’s own analytics and product improvement purposes (“Usage Data”) as detailed further in this Notice in Part II “How we use your information”.
-The data collected is generally technical information, with limited individually identifying information such as email address, IP/MAC address of the user’s device, and identifiers (including cookies).
+The data collected is generally technical information, with limited individually identifying information such as email address, usernames, filenames, file paths, machine names, IP/MAC address of the user’s device, and identifiers (including cookies).
 Depending on the Service, the information may include the following types of data: